Travel grants for postgraduates

 - enrolled in either a Masters degree (Research) or a Doctoral degree on the date you apply for funding;

-- registered to attend the conference for its full duration; and
+- registered to attend the conference for its full duration.

-- able to submit a 500 word ‘reflection’ report to the IAG within 30 days of attending the conference.
+- prepared to submit a 500 word ‘reflection’ report for the IAG Council

 Travel grants are awarded at the discretion of the IAG Council.
 Whilst the total sum awarded is generous, the amount of each individual grant will vary depending on the number and location of applicants as a tiered system of funding is employed according to distance travelled to and from the event.
 In previous years individual grants have rarely exceeded several hundred dollars per applicant.
 Students are encouraged to pursue other sources of funding support if required.